-

 Some years can see more than one Budget – e.g. after an election, a change of Government or drastic economic circumstances.

-Spring (or Autumn) Statement
+Autumn (or Spring) Statement

 Although historically seen as having less impact on household finances than a Budget, it’s still considered to be a major seasonal update on the Government’s finances.